 Similarly to shared calendars – shared contacts are not supported by mobile devices.

-Sharing externally with other Office 365 organization.
+Sharing externally with other Office 365 organization

 Office 365 allows sharing both – calendars and contacts outside your organization.

-For example if you type in the sharing invitation an email address of the external recipient, the user receives it with the hyperlink to the shared folder and can view it in the web browser (or Outlook).
+For example, if you type in the sharing invitation an email address of the external recipient, the user receives it with the hyperlink to the shared folder and can view it in the web browser (or Outlook).

 Office 365 is all about sharing.
-And if we talk about internal sharing, within organization and using Outlook – it is quite flexible.
+And if we talk about internal sharing, within the organization and using Outlook – it is quite flexible.

-Unfortunately problems arise if the user wants the same kind of experience in OWA or on mobile devices – here options are often limited and usually only third party apps are providing some additional functionality.
+Unfortunately, problems arise if the user wants the same kind of experience in OWA or on mobile devices – here options are often limited and usually only third party apps are providing some additional functionality.

 One should, however, bear in mind that the Cloud is one of the most dynamically changing environments, plus Microsoft has full control over Office 365, so the future may bring some interesting changes.